nrakochy/personal_records_accessor/README.md

 ## Command Line
-To process text files from the command line, enter the executable method + text files.
+To process text files from the command line, enter the executable method in the bin + text files.
 For example:
 ```
-[bin/start_console_personal_records_accessor filename1 filename2]
+bin/start_console_personal_records_accessor filename1 filename2
 ```
 There are two sample text files that can be used in the support directory if needed.
 This will read the file and display the records to the console like so: